-Join Tim Grey for an in-depth discussion in this video Using HDR Efex Pro with Lightroom, part of Getting Started with HDR.
+Join Tim Grey for an in-depth discussion in this video Using HDR Efex Pro with Lightroom, part of Learning HDR (2012).

 While Lightroom doesn't include the ability to generate HDR images natively, …you can use a variety of different tools in conjunction with Lightroom to produce …an HDR image.
 Here I have 3 images that I'd like to …process to create an HDR result, and I'm going to use Nik Software's HDR Efex Pro …to process those images from directly within Lightroom. …I'll go ahead and click on the first image on the film strip and then hold the …Shift and click on the last image on the film strip in order to select all 3 of …those photos.
 I'll then go to the File menu and choose …Export with Preset followed by HDR Efex Pro.…